Phishing attacks are now considered the main source of data breaches.

 15% of individuals who fall for an initial phishing attack admit to falling for a phishing attack a second time.**

 By using these five email checkpoints, you will be more equipped to decipher a phishing email.
 However, some phishing attacks are so sophisticated that they can even fool the savviest of users.
-The good news is that there are technology solutions, such as two-factor authentication, that can help, and we strongly recommend 2FA with the YubiKey.
+The good news is that there are phishing-resistant multi-factor authentication solutions that you can use.

-If you’d like to get started using a YubiKey, head over to the Yubico store to shop for the key that suits you best!
+If you’d like to get started using a FIDO authenticator such as the YubiKey, head over to the Yubico store to shop for the key that suits you best!

 Looking for more information on phishing?
 “What is phishing?” reveals the common features of a phishing scheme, how phishing schemes work to obtain your personal information, and the simple solution to protect yourself.